 Based on these facts, it is easy to conclude.
 Hollywood simply moved away from nationalism to globalism and lost its shirt.
 First, it lost in domestic box offices.
 After that, overseas markets lost interest in “Made in America.”

 China Took Over Hollywood

 In 2021, despite all these realities, America continues to live in the “La La Land!”

 Reportedly in America, the number one reason why California is on the losing end of Hollywood, is Unions.
 If examined objectively, $15.00 an hour minimum wage is the least of all problems.

 Unions may perhaps make it impossible to make movies in Hollywood but that could be for untold reasons.
-When it is mitigated, it becomes clear that autocracy in California is the root of the problem across the board past thirty years.
+When it is mitigated, it becomes clear that autocratic rule in California is the root of the problem across the board past thirty years.

 Nonetheless, it is useless to blame Unions at this stage.
 Instead, it is time to wake up and blame the Globalists or Globalism as an ideology that simply alienated half of America as a start.

 Hence, Hollywood’s Peril: China or Unions are neither.
 It is rather a domestic American problem.
 It must be resolved internally.
 Blaming others, Unions or fast rising China like eastern powers do not stop the migration of movie makers to other “La La Lands.”